 Choosing the Right Circuit Breaker

 Generator circuits experience more demanding conditions than the normal distribution circuits.
 Therefore selecting the right circuit breaker sizing is crucial for generator protection.
+Check the following factors while selecting the right circuit breaker:

 A voltage rating determines the level of voltage a particular form of wiring can safely use.
 It is important to select a circuit breaker which has enough voltage capacity to meet the end application.